 EdeficePinGenerator - creates a PIN using a known algorithm, a PIN generation key, and the card serial number as diversification data.
 You can regenerate the same PIN on another system as long as you have the algorithm, PIN generation key, and the card serial number.
-You can also set up MyID to issue a PIN notification email when the card is issued.
+You can also set up MyID to issue a PIN notification email or print a PIN mailing document when the card is issued.